kitarp29/TodoCLI/README.md

 Use the `add` command.
 The text of the todo item should be enclosed within double quotes (otherwise only the first word is considered as the todo text, and the remaining words are treated as different arguments).

 ```
-$ ./todo add "the thing i need to do"
+$ todo add "the thing i need to do"
 Added todo: "the thing i need to do"
 ```